ssec/polar2grid/doc/source/examples/acspo_example.rst

     :width: 95%
     :align: center

     Final S-NPP VIIRS ACSPO SST image created from data acquired by direct broadcast on 16 December 2019 beginning at 07:21 UTC.
-The image creation includes re-gridding, re-scaling, color enhanced with colortable and map overlays.
+The image creation includes re-gridding, re-scaling, color enhanced with color table and map overlays.